Jermaine Easter: Bristol Rovers

 On 12 January 2015, Easter signed on a permanent deal for Bristol Rovers subject to a medical.

 Easter scored 1 goal in the 2014–15 season against Aldershot Town.
 He scored his second goal for the club in a 3–1 home win vs Barnet F.C.
 Easter finished the 2015–16 season with 7 goals as he played a helpful part in the club's second consecutive promotion.

 Easter opened his account for the 2016–17 season with the opening goal in a 2–1 win over Oxford United On 19 January 2017, it was announced that manager Darrell Clarke told six players that they could leave the club, one of which being Easter.
 However Easter came back into the side and made a further 6 appearances that season following his comeback in a 2–1 victory over Chesterfield where he came off the bench replacing Luke James in the 72nd minute.
 On 28 April 2017, it was announced that Easter along with fellow first team players Cristian Montaño and Will Puddy were a few of the players who were not to be retained for the 2017–18 season.
 He played his final game in the blue and white quarters on 30 April 2017, in a thrilling final day 4–3 defeat to former club Millwall during which he scored the opening goal to halve the deficit to 2–1 after Billy Bodin's long range effort was deflected onto the post.

 Retirement

 In August 2017, Easter announced his retirement from playing, following his release by Bristol Rovers.

 International career

 On 26 January 2007, Easter received his first call-up to the Welsh national team from manager John Toshack for the friendly against Northern Ireland, and made his debut as a substitute in the game on 6 February.
 On 28 March he made his first start for Wales against San Marino.

 Personal life

 Jermaine has a brother, Jamal, who is also a footballer and a younger brother Joshua.

+Following his retirement from football, Easter became a football agent with clients including Neco Williams.